eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 The design of this protocol was heavily influenced by the simplicity and security goals of the age file encryption tool.
 The protocol's core cryptographic mechanisms would not be as simple or robust without the prior work of the IETF community in standardizing modern primitives, particularly Hybrid Public Key Encryption (HPKE) in [@?RFC9180].

 The integration with Exported Authenticators draws from [@?I-D.fossati-tls-exported-attestation].

-The SEAT Working Group charter and Confidential Computing Consortium Attestation SIG provided the use case requirements that shaped the attestation renewal model.

-The authors wish to thank the contributors of these foundational standards for making this work possible.
+The authors wish to thank the contributors of this foundational draft for making this work possible.

 # External Links {#ext-links}